 - Dawn of Magic, Russian So Bad, It's Good action-RPG, has a hilarious one in the third act.
 One old man NPC tells you about island, full of treasure, and that he can transport you here for a fee.
 If you pay him, you will get transported to a small island with uranium mines.
 The two only ways to get out of here is to pay large sum of money, or participate in monotonous fetch quests, where you can die because of radioactivity.
 And once you get out of here, old man tells you, that if you want to visit Mine Island again, you can always pay him.
 What a bastard.

 - In Fallout 2, there's a quest to find Typhon's "treasure", which turns out to be a bag full of bottlecaps.
 Granted, it would have been a big treasure in the first game and later in the Fallout timeline, but within the constraints of this game's timeframe, bottlecaps have been phased out as legal tender and are therefore worthless.

 - In the New Vegas add-on 'Dead Money' the Sierra Madre casino resort is meant to house a great treasure.
-It's both subverted and played straight in while the player will find a large amount of gold bars, but they're so heavy you can barely take any with you (without abusing the system to get around the problem) and the value of gold in a post apocylptic waste land is far below what it would have been a couple centuries ago (although a single gold bar will still probably let you buy out a merchant's entire stock).
-However, as Elijah points out the real treasure is The schematics to the resorts technology.
-The hard light holograms and molecular reconstruction technology is contained could allow anyone to easily conquer and rebuild the world in their own image.
+It's both subverted and played straight.
+The vault houses a large amount of gold bars, but they're so heavy you can barely take any with you (without abusing the system to get around the problem) and the value of gold in a post apocalyptic waste land is far below what it would have been a couple centuries ago (although a single gold bar will still probably let you buy out a merchant's entire stock).
+However, as Elijah points out, the real treasure is the schematics to the resort's technology.
+The hard light holograms and molecular reconstruction technology it contains could allow anyone to easily conquer and rebuild the world in their own image.

 - Eternal Sonata has a variation.
 The party does find a real pirate treasure of gold and jewels, but Salsa is most excited by a pirate's hat to replace the one that she lost when the party was swept into a river.